CMUAbstract/maker/README.md

     + libbar/
-    + Makefile                  : build recipe for building the library (in the context of an application) +--+ src/                   : contains library source files and headers +--+ include/libbar/     : contains public headers +--+ bld/
+    + Makefile                  : build recipe for building the library (in the context of an application)
-       +-- Makefile.config      : available compile-time configuration flags and their defaults +-- Makefile.options     : implements the application of the configuration flags from Makefile.config
+    + Makefile.config           : available compile-time configuration flags and their defaults
+    + Makefile.options          : implements the application of the configuration flags from Makefile.config
+    +--+ src/                   : contains library source files and headers +--+ include/libbar/     : contains public headers
+    +--+ bld/                   : build artifacts will go here

 **Note**: libraries packaged for Maker are intended to be built in the context of an application, which will specify the compile-time configuration for the library.
 The recipes do not describe how to build the library out-of-context.

-The library\'s `bld/Makefile` described how to build the library in the context of an application, and is structured as follows:
+The library\'s `Makefile` describes how to build the library in the context of an application, and is structured as follows:

     LIB = libfoo